Trump shrugs off report revealing a fortune in tax dodges, parental gifts | AFP - This kiji is

-Washington (AFP) - US President Donald Trump on Wednesday shrugged off a New York Times investigation that concluded he made his fortune with the help of more than $400 million from his parents, partly through tax schemes, as a boring, often-told "hit piece."
+New York (AFP) - US President Donald Trump on Wednesday shrugged off a New York Times investigation that concluded he made his fortune with the help of more than $400 million from his parents, partly through tax schemes, as a boring, rehashed "hit piece."

-Trump has often boasted that he built a multi-billion dollar real estate empire from a small loan from his father, Fred, himself a prominent New York builder.
+Trump has often boasted that he built a multi-billion dollar real estate empire from a $1 million loan from his father, Fred, himself a prominent New York builder.

-But the Times reviewed a vast trove of confidential tax returns and financial records that it said showed he actually received $413 million in today's money, in part through schemes to avoid taxes.
+But the Times reviewed more than 100,000 documents including confidential tax returns and financial records that it said showed he actually received at least $413 million in today's money, in part through schemes to avoid taxes.

 "They used the concept of 'time value of money' in doing a very old, boring and often told hit piece on me," he tweeted.